ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 a commitment to the consumers of your API that it will work in a certain way.
 Like a legal contract, you may have a specific idea of how your API will function, but if the nuances are interpreted differently by the other party, you may be unable to achieve your purpose.
 API details truly do matter, and as a technical leader it's your role to ensure that your team is designing and building APIs in a consistent, efficient manner.

 All that said, building a high-quality API is a surprisingly complex task.
 It requires taking into account many things: designing the interface, implementing the code that handles the logic/data, testing the functionality, building the documentation, addressing versioning/change management, keeping the documentation up to date as the API changes, and making it easy for developers to interact with the API.
-Doing these things well can mean the difference between building an API that developers love and an API that stymies implementation and slows down time to launch important projects. ere are two main levers at your disposal as a leader to ensure
+Doing these things well can mean the difference between building an API that developers love and an API that stymies implementation and slows down time to launch important projects.
+There are two main levers at your disposal as a leader to ensure

 you're handling these things well: governance and architecture.